c.1830

 Earlsdon's first shop opens in Moor Street.

-The Earlsdon Cottage Inn opens in Warwick Street, converted from a watchmakers house.
+The Earlsdon Cottage Inn opens in Warwick Street, converted from a watchmakers' house.

 1868

-Joseph White purchases 'Earlsdon House' and the Arden Street cottages from John Flinn.
+Joseph White purchases Earlsdon House and the Arden Street cottages from John Flinn.

 1875

-Hearsall Common Inclosure.
+Hearsall Common Enclosure.

 1877